Step back in time: to 1970

-The 70s are marked by new opportunities for men and women and an emphasis on art and music – from the rise of disco to an increase in international travel, in 1970 some of the most regular innovations of modern life today were just beginning to take shape.
+The 70s are marked by new opportunities for men and women and an emphasis on art and music – from the rise of disco to an increase in international travel, in 1970 some of the most revolutionary innovations that dominate modern life today were just beginning to take shape.

 So grab a cuppa and step back in time with us to 1970…